ianido/ConfigServer/README.md

 Now configuration.applications[0].TimeOut contains 180 (referenced from configuration.global.ResponseTimeOut)

 ###Inheritance!
 We need to inherits some fields for override and/or add some others fields###
+just need to use the reserved word "inherited" and specify which class you want to inherits

 ```
 #!json
 {